Wallace Stevens: Travel

 Stevens made numerous visits to Key West, Florida, between 1922 and 1940, usually staying at the Casa Marina hotel on the Atlantic Ocean.
 He first visited in January 1922, while on a business trip.
 "The place is a paradise," he wrote to Elsie, "midsummer weather, the sky brilliantly clear and intensely blue, the sea blue and green beyond what you have ever seen."
 Key West's influence on Stevens's poetry is evident in many of the poems published in his first two collections, Harmonium and Ideas of Order.
 In February 1935, Stevens encountered the poet Robert Frost at the Casa Marina.
 The two men argued, and Frost reported that Stevens had been drunk and acted inappropriately.
 According to Mariani, Stevens often visited speakeasies during Prohibition with both lawyer friends and poetry acquaintances.

 The following year, Stevens was in an altercation with Ernest Hemingway at a party at the Waddell Avenue home of a mutual acquaintance in Key West.
 Stevens broke his hand, apparently from hitting Hemingway's jaw, and was repeatedly knocked to the street by Hemingway.
 Stevens later apologized.
 Mariani relates this:

 directly in front of Stevens was the very nemesis of his Imagination—the antipoet poet (Hemingway), the poet of extraordinary reality, as Stevens would later call him, which put him in the same category as that other antipoet, William Carlos Williams, except that Hemingway was fifteen years younger and much faster than Williams, and far less friendly.
 So it began, with Stevens swinging at the bespectacled Hemingway, who seemed to weave like a shark, and Papa hitting him one-two and Stevens going down "spectacularly," as Hemingway would remember it, into a puddle of fresh rainwater.

 In 1940, Stevens made his final trip to Key West.
 Frost was at the Casa Marina again, and again the two men argued.
 According to Mariani, the exchange in Key West in February 1940 included the following comments:

 Post-war poetry

 By late February 1947, with Stevens approaching 67 years of age, it became apparent that he had completed the most productive ten years of his life in writing poetry.
 February 1947 saw the publication of his volume of poems Transport to Summer, which was positively received by F. O. Mathiessen in The New York Times.
-In the 11 years immediately preceding its publication, Stevens had written three volumes of poems: Ideas of Order, The Man with the Blue Guitar, Parts of a World, and Transport to Summer.
-These were all written before Stevens took up the writing of his well-received poem The Auroras of Autumn.
+In the 11 years immediately preceding its publication, Stevens had written four volumes of poems: Ideas of Order, The Man with the Blue Guitar, Parts of a World, and Transport to Summer.
+These were all written before Stevens took up the writing of his well-received The Auroras of Autumn.

 In 1950–51, when Stevens received news that Santayana had retired to live at a retirement institution in Rome for his final years, Stevens composed his poem "To an Old Philosopher in Rome":